niklasramo/tikki/README.md

 import { Ticker } from 'tikki';

 // You don't have to provide the custom frame callback type if you don't provide
-// any additional arguments to the listeners, but here's an example of how you
+// any additional arguments to the frame callbacks, but here's an example of how
-// can provide additional arguments to the listeners. type CustomFrameCallback = (time: number, deltaTime: number) => void;
+// you can provide additional arguments. type CustomFC = (time: number, deltaTime: number) => void;

 // Create a paused ticker.
-const ticker = new Ticker<'test', CustomFrameCallback>({
+const ticker = new Ticker<'test', CustomFC>({
   phases: ['test',]
   paused: true,
 });